THE SEVEN DAY BLUEPRINT

 What is pictured by the waters?

-In Rev 17:1 and 15 and Rev 13:1, the nations are pictured as waters.
+In Rev 13:1 and 17:1,15 the nations are pictured as waters.
 Rev 17:15 says "the waters which you saw, where the harlot sits, are peoples, multitudes, nations and tongues".
 We can't ask for a clearer explanation than that.

-In addition to that, in Gen 10:5-32, in a passage of Scripture known as "the Table of Nations", we see the people divided into nations due to the incident of the Tower of Babel.
+In a passage of Scripture known as "the Table of Nations" (Gen 10), we see people divided into nations due to the incident of the Tower of Babel.

-Putting together Gen 10:25 and 11:8,18-19 we see that this separation of the nations occurred in the lifetime of Peleg (which in Hebrew means "division").
+Putting together Gen 10:25 and 11:8,18,19 we learn that this separation of the nations occurred in the lifetime of Peleg (which in Hebrew means "division").
 Peleg was born in 1757AM, and died in 1996AM, so the division of nations took place late in the second millennium.

 The second day of Creation foreshadows the separation of the nations in the second millennium.